Limited revelers return to Times Square to usher in 2022

 Associated Press

-NEW YORK (AP) — New York City readied to embrace the new year — and bid good riddance to another pandemic-marred 12 months — as it prepared to revive its annual New Year’s Eve celebration in Times Square.
+NEW YORK (AP) — New York City readied to embrace the new year — and bid good riddance to another pandemic-marred 12 months — as it revived its annual New Year’s Eve celebration in Times Square, after forgoing a public event last year.

 But 2022 begins just as the year prior began — with the pandemic clouding an already uncertain future.

-Last year’s ball drop was closed to the public because of the outbreak.
+Last year’s ball drop was closed to the public because of the pandemic.

 COVID-19 cases in the U.S. have soared to their highest levels on record at over 265,000 per day on average.
 New York City reported a record number of new, confirmed cases — nearly 44,000 — on Wednesday and a similar number Thursday, according to New York state figures.